th3james/BackboneDiorama/README.md

   * [*Backbone.Diorama.ManagedRegion*](src/lib/diorama_managed_region.md) - Memory managed view switching.
   * [*Backbone.Diorama.Controller*](src/lib/diorama_controller.md) - Easy switching betweens states in your application.
   * [*Backbone.Diorama.NestingView*](src/lib/diorama_nesting_view.md) - Nest Backbone.Views inside each other.
+* New to Backbone.js?
+The built in conventions and patterns mean there's no easier way to get started.
 * Written entirely in and for Coffeescript, for clarity and elegance of code.

 We've been using BackboneDiorama to build applications for a little while now, but this is just the first public release.
-There's lots more planned (AMD support, minification, coffeescript source maps and more generators...) and if you've got any feedback or suggestions, we'd love to hear from you!
+There's lots more planned (AMD support, testing defaults, minification, coffeescript source maps and more generators...) and if you've got any feedback or suggestions, we'd love to hear from you!

 ## Installation
 Install backbone diorama as an NPM package: